-1. Target Population (10 Points) Very Good Good Fair Poor N/A The applicant describes a plan for recruiting and retaining at-risk students to the program.
-This population includes students who: Have been identified as academically atrisk for not successfully completing high school or not enrolling in or succeeding in college; Belong to populations that have historically not had access to or success in higher education; Do not have the financial resources to fully fund an AAS degree without tuition assistance; and Are in attendance in a school district with Focus status as most recently determined by NYSED. a.
-The applicant describes the approach used to identify and recruit students to participate in the project 5.00 3.75 2.5 1.25 0 b.
-The applicant describes how the project is expected to successfully address the needs of the targeted population.
+Target Population (15 Points) The applicant describes a plan for recruiting and retaining at-risk students to the program.
+This population includes students who: Have been identified as academically and/or economically at-risk for not successfully completing high school and/or not enrolling in or succeeding in college; and/or Belong to populations that have historically not had access to or success in higher education, such as students with disabilities or English Language Learners; and/or Are in attendance in a school district with Focus status and/or Priority or Focus School(s), including those schools defined in Education Law 211-f and identified as Struggling Schools and Very Good Good Fair Poor NF Persistently Struggling Schools. a.
+The narrative describes the approach used to identify and recruit students to participate in the project 5.00 3.75 2.5 1.25 0 b.
+The narrative describes in detail the project's efforts to recruit a high percentage of students who are in attendance in a school district with Focus status and/or Priority or Focus School(s), including those schools defined in Education Law 211-f and identified as Struggling Schools and Persistently Struggling Schools.
+5.00 3.75 2.5 1.25 0 c.
+The narrative describes how the project is expected to successfully serve the targeted population.
 5.00 3.75 2.5 1.25 0

-2. Program Design (30 Points) Very Good Good Fair Poor N/A The applicant describes the goals of the project including the following factors: a.
-The narrative includes a well-designed educational approach to implement the NYS P-TECH six-year college and career ready program with consistent services to participating students: rigorous coursework; early introduction of college courses and experiences; career infusion in the academic courses; and multiple pathways for students with varying levels of academic preparation.
-If applicable, the narrative describes how P-TECH grant funds will work with other federal and State grant funds to meet the applicant's individual turnaround strategy.
-7.50 5.00 2.50 0 b.
-The program narrative demonstrates that students will have the preparation and necessary coursework to enable enrolled students to earn an AAS degree and be prepared for the high-skills workforce by the end of the program.
+2. Program Design (30 Points) Very Good Good Fair Poor NF The applicant describes the goals of the project including the following factors: a.
+The narrative includes a well-designed educational approach to implement the NYS P-TECH six-year college and career program with consistent service to participating students: rigorous coursework; early introduction of college courses and experiences; career infusion in the academic courses; and multiple pathways for students with varying levels of academic preparation.
+If applicable, th narrative describes how P-TECH gran funds will work with other federal and State grant funds to meet the applicant's individual turnaround strategy. e t 7.50 5.00 2.50 0 b.
+The program narrative demonstrates that students will have the preparation and necessary coursework to enable enrolled students to earn an AAS degree and be prepared for the high- skills workforce by the end of the program.
 7.00 5.00 3.00 1.50 0 c.
-The program delineates multiple pathways, including support services and appropriate instruction, for students with diverse levels of academic achievement in 8 th grade to participate and complete the program, including at-risk students and non-traditional college-goers.
-5.00 3.00 2.50 1.00 0 d.
-The program identifies and leverages the unique assets of each partner (K-12, higher education, business/employer) and offers innovative approaches to address the specific industry and community focus while maintaining fidelity to the design principles.
-5.00 3.00 2.50 1.00 0 e.
-Extended learning time (a target of 90 hours of additional instruction is provided and at least an additional five days of professional development over the seven-year grant period.
-3.00 2.25 1.50 .75 0
+The program delineates multiple pathways, including support services and appropriate instruction, for studen with diverse levels of academic achievement in 8 th grade to participate and complete the program, including a risk students and non-traditional college-goers.
+3.00 2.50 1.00 0 d.
+The program identifies and leverages the unique assets of each partner (K- 12, higher education, business/employer) and offers innovative approaches to address the specific industry and community focus while maintaining fidelity to the design principles.
+3.00 2.50 1.00 0 e.
+The narrative discusses how extended learning time (a target of 90 hours of additional instruction) is provided and describes at least an additional five days of professional development ove the seven-year grant term.
+2.25 1.50 .75 0